 Yes, CFCV is a 501(c)(3) public charity, and all donations made to us are eligible for a tax deduction.

-While any of our staff members are happy to help, our Vice President of Donor Services, JJ Musgrove at email@example.com, can make sure all your questions get answered.
+While any of our staff members are happy to help, our President and CEO, Betsy Covington at email@example.com, can make sure all your questions get answered.

 Check out our advisor toolkit, compiling everything you need to help your client make the best decision.

 How can we help you do good in your community?